iftekmahmud/iftekmahmud.github.io/blog/hidden-ssids/README.md

 - **A Linux-based system:** Tools like `mdk3` and `airodump-ng` are typically used on Linux distributions like Kali Linux or Parrot Security OS, which are designed for security testing.
 - **A compatible wireless adapter:** The adapter must support monitor mode and packet injection.
 Popular choices include those with chipsets like Atheros AR9271 or Ralink RT3070 (e.g., Alfa Network AWUS036NHA).
-- **Administrative privileges:** You’ll need root access to run the commands.
+- **Administrative privileges:** You'll need root access to run the commands.
 - **Legal authorization:** Ensure you have explicit permission to test the target network.
 - **Software tools:** Install `mdk3` and `aircrack-ng` (which includes `airodump-ng`).

 ## Detecting Hidden SSIDs

-### 1: Setting Up the Environment
+### 1. Setting Up the Environment

 To begin, you need to install the necessary tools.
-We’ll use `mdk3` for SSID detection and `airodump-ng` (part of the `aircrack-ng` suite) to scan for wireless networks.
+We'll use `mdk3` for SSID detection and `airodump-ng` (part of the `aircrack-ng` suite) to scan for wireless networks.

 1. **Install `mdk3`**: